Text

 Operations Areas - M

-DEFINITION: A MOA is airspace established
+DEFINITION: A MOA is airspace

-these activities are conducted.
+traffic where these activities are conducted.

 PURPOSE: The purpose of a MOA is to inform